 Former PGA Champion John Daly (1991) was born in Carmichael, California, raised in Arkansas, but attended Helias High School in Jefferson City, Missouri.
 He went on to win a State Championship.
 He was joined by PGA Club Professional Michael Block, who was born in Reno, Nevada, and then raised in St. Louis.
 He played high school golf not far from Bellerive, and attended the University of Missouri-St. Louis.

 Zach, meet Zach

-Two-time Major Champion Zach Johnson, formerly of Cedar Rapids, Iowa, and now a resident of St. Simons Island, Georgia, will meet PGA Club Professional Zach J. Johnson of Farmington, Utah, for the first time
+Two-time Major Champion Zach Johnson, formerly of Cedar Rapids, Iowa, and then a resident of St. Simons Island, Georgia, met PGA Club Professional Zach J. Johnson of Farmington, Utah, for the first time.